 On Wednesday I got a frantic call from another client who said, “DID I KNOW THAT THERE WAS A FACEBOOK PHONEBOOK AND THAT EVERYONE’S NUMBER IS LIKE PUBLIC?!?!?!”
 I did know that and so what.
 If you are in business in general, your number is on your website, on your business cards, in your ads and generally available for, huh, people to call you.
 If you are a real estate agent, your number is generally in eight inch high numbers on each of your yard signs.

 So let’s address this new “calamity”.
 Per Facebook’s terms of service, “You will not post anyone’s identification documents or sensitive financial information on Facebook.”
 There.
-If you are a Realtor, do not post identification documents or sensitive financial information on Facebook.
+If you are an agent, do not post identification documents or sensitive financial information on Facebook.
 This will protect you from violating your terms of Facebook service.

 Here is one person’s opinion that got everyone in an uproar:

 For example, what are your obligations in terms of protecting your clients’ private information?
 Do you need a disclosure that says that if a client becomes your Facebook friend that Facebook may distribute their contact information including their cell phone number to third-party advertisers?
 Could you be sued for violating client confidentiality?

 The bottom line here is that if you are doing a transaction with a Facebook friend, the smart move may be to unfriend your clients immediately.
 For friends who do become your clients, the moment you enter into an agency relationship, you may need to remove that relationship from Facebook as well.